natopedroso/backuper/README.md

 # DESCRIPTION
 This is a simple backuper for linux VPS.
-It will zip a folder and upload it to a cloud service(optional).
-It can be used with supervisor to run in background.
+It backups a database and directories and uploads to a cloud service.

 # INSTALLATION